An easy 3-ingredient blueberry compote recipe that can be made with fresh or frozen blueberries.

 🛒 Ingredients

-- Lemon - the juice of half a lemon in needed for flavour, and the natural pectin helps to thicken the compote too.
+Lemon - the juice of half a lemon in needed for flavour, and the natural pectin helps to thicken the compote.
 Make it extra lemony by adding the grated zest of the lemon!

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-- Turn down the heat to low and simmer for a further 8-10 minutes.
+Two: Turn down the heat to low and simmer for a further 8-10 minutes until the fruit is soft and thickened.

 - For a chunkier compote, remove the blueberries with a slotted spoon halfway through cooking and allow the liquid to reduce by half.
 Take off the heat, add the blueberries back in and allow to cool.